Optical Technology

 * Photography: In a photographic emulsion, incoming light knocks an electron loose from silver halide grains; This allows the crystals of atomic silver to form; These are later developed into images.

-* Free electron lasers: Amplified laser light comes from a beam of electrons passing through an undulator cavity; Light is tunable; 2000, = 93 nm obtained.
+* Free electron lasers: Amplified laser light comes from an electron beam in an undulator cavity; Light is tunable; 2000, λ = 93 nm obtained.

-* Applications: Generate intense streams of ions with laser pulses on solids.
+* Applications: Generate intense streams of ions with laser pulses on solids; Optical tweezers that hold particles at a laser focus, widely used today (2013).

 * Atom laser: A source of atoms in a coherent state [@ Kleppner PT(97)aug].